tomysshadow/YAMosse/README.md

 This is due to a bug in libsoundfile where it misreports the length of MP3s that have album art in them.
 It is a problem with the soundfile package and cannot be fixed by YAMosse.
 For now, you can use an ID3 editor like [The GodFather](https://www.jtclipper.eu/thegodfather/) to remove the album art from your MP3s before scanning them.

+## Can YAMosse identify words and phrases?

+No, YAMosse does not convert speech into text.
+It can only identify the 521 sound classes that are included in the YAMNet model.
+Speech recognition can already be done with other models like [Whisper,](https://github.com/openai/whisper) so this is out of scope for YAMosse.

 ## What is the difference between Confidence Score and Top Ranked identification?

 When using Confidence Score identification, the output is determined by a percentage, representing how certain the model is that it identified a particular sound.
 The sound file is scanned from start to end.
 At any point in time where the score is greater than the Confidence Score percentage given for any of the selected classes, the timestamp is recorded.
 The result is a list of timestamps, like this example.